TORONTO LOFTS FOR SALE & RENT

 Toronto Lofts are apartments that are generally built from former industrial buildings.
 When industrial developments are developed into condominiums instead of apartments, they may be called loft condominiums.
 The general term warehouse-to-loft conversions may sometimes be used for development of industrial buildings into apartments and condominiums.
 "Loft-style" may also refer simply to developments where a street-level business occupies the first floor while apartment "lofts" are placed above the first floor.
 Sometimes, loft apartments are one component of municipal urban renewal initiatives that also include renovation of industrial buildings into art galleries and studio space as well as promotion of a new part of the city as an "arts district" Originally popular with artists, they are now highly sought-after by other bohemians and hipsters, and the gentrification of the former manufacturing sectors of medium to large cities is now a familiar pattern.
 One such sector is Manhattan's Meatpacking District.
 The adoption of the Adaptive Reuse Ordinance (2001) in the City of Los Angeles (primarily the Arts District) is another example of such legislation to encourage the conversion of no longer economically viable industrial and commercial buildings to residential loft communities.
 Such is the demand for these spaces that real estate developers have taken to creating ready-made "lofts" in urban areas that are gentrifying or that seem primed to do so.
 While some of these units are created by developers during the renovation of old buildings, a number of them are included in the floor plans of brand new developments.
 Both types of pre-fab loft offer buyers or renters proximity to urban amenities afforded by traditional lofts, but without perceived safety risks of living in economically depressed formerly industrial areas.
-Real estate industry distinguishes between "hard lofts", which are former industrial buildings converted to residential or live/work use, and "soft lofts", which are loft-style residential buildings built entirely anew as described above.
-If your looking for lofts in Toronto browse the profiles below or contact us to get you started with your Toronto lofts speacialist.
+Real estate industry distinguishes between "hard lofts" such as Toy Factory Lofts located in Liberty Village, which are former industrial buildings converted to residential or live/work use, and "soft lofts" such as six50king St lofts located in Toronto's King West community, which are loft-style residential buildings built entirely anew as described above.
+If your looking for lofts in Toronto browse the profiles below or contact us to get you started with your Toronto loft speacialist.